mikarinneoracle/phonebook/README.md

 - configuration VM ssh public key to access the VM for logs etc. (optional)
 - configuration VM shape, either Micro (always free) or standard (defaults to Micro)

+## Instructions for creating the Phonebook ORDS example manually

 ### Step 1: Login to SQL Developer Web under ADW/ATP <b>Development</b> tab with the admin user